-The Trust manages the South Australian component of the Regional Arts Fund on behalf of the Commonwealth Government's Department of Communications and the Arts.
+The Trust manages the South Australian component of the Regional Arts Fund on behalf of the Commonwealth Government's Department of Infrastructure, Transport, Regional Development, Communications and the Arts.
 The Regional Arts Fund is a Commonwealth program that supports artistic cultural development in regional and remote communities throughout Australia.
-The grant received from the Commonwealth for the Regional Arts Fund includes a component to reimburse Country Arts SA for administration costs.
+The grant received from the Commonwealth for the Regional Arts Fund includes a component to reimburse Country Arts SA for administration

 The Trust received and manages a one off payment to be disbursed over 3 years of the South Australian component of a Recovery Boost.
-This fund is to help regional artists and organisations develop new work and explore new delivery models in light of the impacts of Covid-19 and bushfires.
+This fund is to help regional artists and organisations develop new work and explore new delivery models in light of the impacts of COVID-19, bushfires and drought.